bingleilou/PolyLUT-Add/datasets/jet_substructure/README.md

 During the Vivado synthesis step, we offer two pipeline methods as examples located in ./pipeline-example for reproducibility purposes in the FPL24 submission.
 One can manually adjust them according to the provided examples temporarily.

-Note: The "Summary Metrics" results in wandb are sometimes incorrect, one could select a specfic chart (e.g. test chart) and then "add to report" -> "add panel" -> "Run Comparer" for correct values.
+Note: The "Summary Metrics" results in wandb are sometimes incorrect, one could refresh the webpage or select a specfic chart (e.g. test chart) and then "add to report" -> "add panel" -> "Run Comparer" for correct values.